 SCHOLARSHIP SUBMISSION INFORMATION

 Agencies should issue scholarship proceeds directly to the Cadet.
 When a scholarship agency is unable to make payment directly to the cadet, the scholarship may be accepted for credit to the Cadet’s pay account provided there are no restrictions on the scholarship and the check is payable to the US Treasury.
 Restrictions are any condition or limitation an agency places on the use of their scholarship funds.
 Restrictions examples: “must be used for tuition, room and/or board,” “student is required to maintain a specific GPA,” “scholarship funds will be paid back if Cadet Candidate disenrolls,” etc. Scholarships silent on restrictions will be treated as non-restrictive and accepted.
 Once a scholarship is accepted is it never refunded to the agency granting the scholarship, even if the cadet or cadet candidate disenrolls.
 Be sure to memo the cadet’s full name and social security number on the check.

 Educational 529s/EE Bonds

 CHECK WITH YOUR STATE FIRST FOR THE 529s as each state is different.
 Cadet Pay can’t accept checks or bonds direct from investment business.
 Cadets/parents must cash the checks /bonds first and then write a personal check using the instructions as listed above under Scholarships.
-This can be used for student costs at the Academy such as books and laptops.
+This can be used for student costs here at USAFA such as books and laptop.

 2304 Cadet Drive, Suite 2200